-If you haven’t kept fish and turtle together previously, I recommend you try your luck with tetras or zebra fishes.
+If you haven’t kept fish and turtles together previously, I recommend you try your luck with tetras or zebrafish.
 Both zebra and tetra are school fish.
 So, you will have to choose at least four to six fishes to keep with the turtle.

-Furthermore, both fish types come in relatively low pricing and are available at ease too.
+Furthermore, both fish types come at relatively low pricing and are available at ease too.
 You might find the neon tetra (the most common aquarium tetra species) in the nearby local fish store.
-The introduction of these fishes in the tank with the turtle will allow you to check the red eared slider reaction cautiously.
+The introduction of these fishes in the tank with the turtle will allow you to check the red-eared slider reaction cautiously.
 Also, it lets you check the water condition for the next step.

 How About Cichlids?